The Image 1 shows exactly how point inversion works better than words using light rays and ray tracing.

 If f << 1 sufficiently, the image will look sharp to the human eye.

-if f >∼ 1, then the image is totally fuzzed.
+If f >∼ 1, then the image is totally fuzzed.

-Casually speaking, just put the projection screen farther away from the aperture to increase sharpness.
+Just put the projection screen farther away from the aperture to increase sharpness.

 You may be able to observe sunspots with pinhole projection---but yours truly has always failed.
 It is probably marginal at best (see, e.g., Cloudy Nights Telescope Review).